 #9.)
 Volunteer and stay somewhere for free

 Another lesser-known trick to help you travel after college with no money is to volunteer.
+It’s not only free, but it’s a way to positively contribute and leave each destination better than you found it.
+Sustainable tourism is important!

 Companies like WWOOF (World Wide Opportunities on Organic Farms) allow you to stay on farms all over the world for free in exchange for volunteer work.
 This type of volunteerism is popular among backpackers and a great way to visit a country on a budget.